Polyanyanwu/football-quiz-pp2/README.md

 Some of the questions were copied from [Football Facts](https://www.myfootballfacts.com/question_of_the_day/best-120-football-quiz-questions-trivia-and-answers/#PL-Quiz-1), [Laws of the Game](https://drive.google.com/file/d/12czUEG7kdGvNh_vJ6MM-kas9qjsvRLqP/view), [Statista](https://www.statista.com/statistics/266464/number-of-world-cup-titles-won-by-country-since-1930/), [History](https://www.history.com/this-day-in-history/first-world-cup) and [888 Sport](https://www.888sport.com/blog/most-successful-football-club-in-england).

-The background for header, footer and modal windows was downloaded from [Toptal](https://www.toptal.com/designers/subtlepatterns/).
+The background image for the entire page was downloaded from [Toptal](https://www.toptal.com/designers/subtlepatterns/).

-The football logo was donloaded from [PikPng](https://www.pikpng.com/pngvi/Timbmx_soccer-ball-logo-clipart-world-cup-flag-ball/) and resized online using [online Image Resizer]https://online-image-resizer.com/).
+The football logo was downloaded from [PikPng](https://www.pikpng.com/pngvi/Timbmx_soccer-ball-logo-clipart-world-cup-flag-ball/) and resized online using [online Image Resizer](https://online-image-resizer.com/).

-The background image was downloaded from [PikPng](https://www.pikpng.com/downpngs/TimJRh_ball-in-the-football-stadium-background-free-vector/).

 ### **ii.
 Media** <a id="media"></a>

 The icons in the footer were copied from the Font Awesome.
 The sounds for the correct and wrong answers were downloaded from [Epidemic Sound](https://www.epidemicsound.com/sound-effects/user-interface/).
 The clap sound when a user wins was downloaded from [mixkit](https://mixkit.co/free-sound-effects/clap/).

+### **iii.
+Acknowledgements**  <a id="acknowledgements"></a>

 Credit to Code Institute for organizing two Hackathons that I attended between October and December 2021 where I learnt a lot from team members that also impacted this project.
+I learnt the use of Grid and color schemes from the December Hackathon event and it led to my redesign of the color scheme for this application and change of some layout using Grid.

-I am grateful to my friend Dave Horrocks who took time to criticize and test the application which led to refinement of the color theme and finding of the last two bugs.
+I am grateful to my friend Dave Horrocks who took time to criticize and test the application, which led to refinement of the color theme and finding of the last two bugs.